finance-quote/finance-quote/README.md

 ## FETCH

     my %stocks  = $q->fetch("alphavantage", "IBM", "MSFT", "LNUX");
-    my $hashref = $q->fetch("usa", "IBM", "MSFT", "LNUX");
+    my $hashref = $q->fetch("nasdaq", "IBM", "MSFT", "LNUX");

 `fetch` takes a method as its first argument and the remaining arguments are treated as securities.
 If the quoter `$q` was constructed with a specific method or methods, then only those methods are available.

 When called in an array context, a hash is returned.
 In a scalar context, a reference to a hash will be returned.
 The keys for the returned hash are `{SECURITY,LABEL}`.
-For the above example call, `$stocks{"IBM","high"}` is the high value for IBM as determined by the AlphaVantage method.
+For the above example call, `$stocks{"IBM","high"}` is the high value for IBM.

+$q->get\_methods() returns the list of valid methods for quoter object $q.
+Some methods specify a specific Finance::Quote module, such as 'alphavantage'.
+Other methods are available from multiple Finance::Quote modules, such as 'nasdaq'.
+The quoter failover over option determines if multiple modules are consulted for methods such as 'nasdaq' that more than one implementation.

 ## GET\_FAILOVER